 In the choral conducting sub-test the applicant will give a 10-minute rehearsing and conducting demonstration with a choir.
 You must select one of the songs enclosed in the invitation to the entrance examination (link to the sheet music will be provided in the invitation).

-If you have indicated in your application form that you are planning a project or a thesis as the specialisation area of your master’s programme, bring an essay you have prepared in advance to the test.
+If you have indicated in your application form that you are planning a project or a thesis as the specialisation area of your master’s programme, submit an essay you have written in advance in accordance with the instructions provided.
 The essay must meet the length (approximately 15,000–25,000 characters) and standard of a pro-seminar paper, and the topic must be related to church music.
 The essay can be, for example, a final project written at a polytechnic or a university of applied sciences.
 The essay must be consistent and carefully edited.
 The topic must be clearly defined, the sources must be documented properly, and the references must be properly formatted.

 Entrance examination assessment